Can You Buy a Practice Right Out of Dental School?

 Before I get into the nuts and bolts, I want to be clear that I’m only talking about students who buy immediately after a 4-year dental school program.
 Dentists who go into the military, specialize, or do a 1- or 2-year GPR or AEGD residency get looked at a little differently by banks and would have different rules than I’ll describe here.

-This section of the chapter is strictly for the D3’s and D4’s out there who want to know how to own NOW.
+This is strictly for the D3’s and D4’s out there who want to know how to own NOW.

 The most common requirement is that the total loan amount is usually around $350,000.
 That limits the type of practice you can qualify to buy.
 Smaller practices aren’t typically the ones you want to buy.